rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-react-native-sdk.md

 ### How do I get the user `traits` after making an `identify` call?

-You can get traits of a user after making an identify call as shown below:
+You can get the user traits after making an `identify` call as shown:

 ```typescript
 await rc.getRudderContext((context) => {